reshinto/browser_automation/readme.md

 # Browser automation
-* Lets you automate the your basic typing and clicking actions in the web browser
+* Lets you automate the basic typing and clicking actions in the web browser
 ## How to install
 * chromedriver must be installed
 ### python version